kenyancommunityinscotland/kenyancommunityinscotland/README.md

-# Kenyan Community in Scotland 🇰🇪🏴
+# Kenyan Community in Scotland 🇰🇪 Kenyan Flag Scottish Flag UK Flag

 Welcome to the official GitHub page of the **Kenyan Community in Scotland**!